DavM02/node_task_2.2/README.md

-to run this application: npm start
+to run this application:
+npm install
+npm start